danielnewman82/fetch/README.md

-# fetch
-Fetch Rewards DevOps challenge
+# Fetch Rewards DevOps challenge

 Well, I got it done.
 I'm not particularly proud of how long it took, or how robust it is, but it does what it's supposed to do.
 I got the challenge right before Christmas, so I did the easy part and figured out how to parse the YAML file into Python, then gave it a rest until after the New Year.
 Then it still took too long, but in my defense, I'd never